Twisted (anthology)

 Twisted is an anthology of horror short stories edited by Groff Conklin.
 It was first published in paperback by Belmont Books in May 1962 and reprinted in 1967.
 British paperback editions were issued by Horwitz in 1963 and Four Square Books in 1965.
 It has also been translated into Spanish.

 The book collects fifteen novelettes and short stories by various authors, together with an introduction by the editor.
-The stories were previously published from 1843-1961 in various magazines.
+The stories were previously published from 1843 to 1961 in various magazines.